MrBomberX-btye/mrbomberx-btye.github.io/content/en/writeups/concurrency.md

 ---
-title:  "Concurrency in Go - A deeper look into Go's runtime scheduler."
+title: Concurrency in Go - A deeper look into Go's runtime scheduler.
 date: 2023-06-18
 draft: false
 enableToc: true
 enableTocContent: true
-description: "I talk about Concurrecny in Go and How the Go's runtime scheduler handles it."
+description: I talk about Concurrecny in Go and How the Go's runtime scheduler handles it.
 tags:
   - go
-image: "images/go/concurrency.png"
+image: images/go/concurrency.png
 ---

 {{< featuredImage >}}